 Now, let’s talk room assignments:

 - You will go online to select your room and building according to the schedule below, based on your housing date of application.
-This process is only for traditional halls, and does not apply to students living in residential colleges, themed housing, or the Honors House.

 - Be sure to search for, request and accept roommates as described at the top of this page before you go online in April to select your room.
 You must request a roommate and that roommate must accept your roommate request to be able to pull each other into a room during online room selection in April.
 Same goes for suite mates if you’re in a building with suite-style rooms.